Volunteer in Zimbabwe

 Combine conservation volunteering with rhinos and elephants on a private conservancy, with community outreach work in marginalised rural communities in Victoria Falls.
 Through this combination project you will experience two very different regions of Zimbabwe, and learn about the relationship between wildlife conservation and community engagement.

-As Zimbabwe specialists, we have developed projects with local organisations that are absolutely perfect for families who want to volunteer together.
-We focus on enabling families to learn about Africa’s most iconic species, including rhinos, elephants and wild dog.
-All our wildlife projects include a community element, where your children can experience a very different way of life.
+As Zimbabwe specialists, we have developed projects with local organisations that are perfect for families who want to volunteer together.
+Families will learn about Africa’s most iconic species, including rhinos, elephants and wild dog and participate in useful and safe conservation work.
+All our wildlife projects include a community element, where children will experience a very different way of life.